singer-io/tap-mongodb/spikes/supported_versions_spike.md

 ## Mongo-as-a-service mLab?
  - mLab is "not accepting new customers" and migrating existing ones to Atlas (what we test with)
- - It looks like there was no differenece though in the way you connected to it via shell/driver
+ - It looks like there was no difference though in the way you connected to it via shell/driver

 ## Test Instance versions